Yeongbi-Na/-Deep-Learning/README.md

 ## Cafe Clustering - Team Project

-Recently, the atmosphere of cafes, like "instar sensibility," is a big factor in individual cafe selection.
+Recently, the atmosphere of cafes, like "instagram atmosphere cafe", is a big factor in individual cafe selection.

 But People take a lot of time to find a cafe of their own style.